 The reality of what it takes to engage such a “new normal” is what prompted me to name my practice Healing Talks Back.
 As a trauma-informed practitioner, I believe in the power of post-traumatic growth—the “comeback” story most of us find ourselves longing to read, write and/or realize.
 We acknowledge that when trauma plays a noisy role in our personal or professional narratives, our stories will simply NEVER be the same; at a very-deep level, we know that our experiential landscape has changed forever, that we cannot return to a former way of doing and being.
 This reality is sobering, and it sometimes takes awhile to internalize and metabolize.
 Ultimately, we put this truth to good use—becoming deeper, more grounded and more authentic human beings as the result of refusing to let trauma get the last laugh.

-Consider that my prelude to this (eternally incomplete) list of “motivating factors,” issues that often prompt my clients to pursue trauma-informed life and relationship coaching (alphabetical): abuse, abandonment, addiction, aging, bereavement, betrayal, breakup, career change, childbirth, conflict, death, deception, discrimination, divorce, empty-nesting, family dynamics, financial gain or loss, graduation, grandchildren, health issues, illness, infidelity, loss, marriage, menopause, mid-life crisis, moving, new job, pet loss, parenthood, physical injury, promotion, relocation, retirement, romance, self-identity crises, separation, sexual health challenges, suicide loss, trauma, travel, widowhood… and the list goes on.
+Consider that my prelude to this (eternally incomplete) list of “motivating factors,” issues that often prompt my clients to pursue trauma-informed coaching, consultation and/or supervision (alphabetical): abuse, abandonment, addiction, aging, assault, bereavement, betrayal, breakup, career change, childbirth, conflict, death, deconstruction, deception, discrimination, divorce, empty-nesting, family dynamics, financial gain or loss, gaslighting, graduation, grandchildren, harassment, health issues, illness, infidelity, loss, marriage, menopause, mid-life crisis, moving, new job, pet loss, parenthood, physical injury, poverty, prejudice, promotion, relocation, retirement, romance, self-doubt, self-identity crises, separation, sexual health challenges, suicide loss, widowhood… and the list goes on.

 When it comes to trauma-informed care, I believe that safe, positive and productive environments are absolutely essential for humans to heal and grow.
 Because that principle is critically important to me, I’ve echoed it into the very framework of my professional values statement, “Eleven Reasons for Talking Back to Trauma.”
 I’ve learned these eleven practices from many truly remarkable humans: my own coaches, therapists, mentors, sponsors, instructors, supervisors, colleagues and (especially) my kick-ass clients.
 I’m now honored to extend these practices to you, hoping that you will “pay them forward”—first toward yourself (because YOU matter), then elsewhere within your sphere of interaction and influence.